- Describe the emotional effects of stressful events, such as deployment, on children and families.

 Protective Factors: Fostering Resilience in Young Children and Families

-There are characteristics of children and families have attributes that can protect them as they go through stressful events.
+There are characteristics of children and families that can protect them as they go through stressful events.
 Research on resilience in children demonstrates that a significant protective factor for children is the consistent presence of a caring, positive, and protective caregiver (Zero to Six Collaborative Group, National Child Traumatic Stress Network, 2010).
-This person can be an ongoing resource for the particular child, and can encourage them to talk about their experiences, and provide reassurance that adults in the child's life are working to keep them safe.
+This person can be an ongoing resource for the particular child, and can encourage them to talk about their experience, and provide reassurance that adults in the child's life are working to keep them safe.

 According to the Centers for Disease Control and Prevention and the National Center for Injury Prevention and Control, you can support children facing stressful challenges when you:

 - Provide opportunities for children to talk about what is going on, but do not force them to talk if they don't want to.
-Encouraging children to talk about their feelings and validating them strengthens children's coping as they hear that all their feelings are OK.
+Encouraging children to talk about their feelings and validating them strengthens children's coping skills as they hear that all their feelings are OK.

 - Be watchful of changes in children's behaviors over time.
 Changes in behaviors, for example acting out or withdrawing from friends, may indicate that a child needs extra support.

 - Encourage families to connect with other families who may be dealing with similar stressors.
-Connecting with others allows families to share experiences and healthy coping strategies.
+Connecting with others allows families to share experiences and coping strategies.

 The remainder of this lesson focuses on how you can support children and families before, during, and after deployment.